-Background While surveys are widely used to measure the incidence of on-road crashes and offences, little is known about the validity of self-reports of these events, particularly among young drivers.
-This study examines the accuracy of self-report of on-road crashes and traffic offences among participants in the DRIVE study: a cohort study of 20 822 drivers aged 17-24-year-old, recently licensed in New South Wales, Australia.
+Background Road traffic injuries are a leading cause of death and disability worldwide, particularly among young adults.
+While surveys are widely used to measure the incidence of on-road crashes and offences, little is known about the validity of self-reports of these events, particularly among young drivers.

+Aims/Objectives/Purpose To examine the accuracy of self-report of on-road crashes and traffic offences among participants in the DRIVE study: a cohort study of 20 822 drivers, aged 17-24-year-old, recently licensed in New South Wales, Australia.